Free Gun - with a full case order of labels (8 sleeves).

 A Top Recommendation

 The Monarch 1131 pricing gun is the perfect product for people looking for an affordable pricing gun that is easy to use.
 The Monarch 1131 price gun’s total-view access gives users the ability to easily load and print labels.
 This product’s ability to efficiently create high-quality labels makes it a must have for any manufacturer or retailer that needs to create a high volume of labels in a short amount of time.
+The Avery Dennison 1131 is the most popular and lightweight option that is good for almost all labeling applications.

 With the tool's ability to print eight positions, it has become the volume leader in the entire industry.
 The brand's overall design of cavity space for the label rolls allows not only the Avery 1131, but all tools within the 1130 and 1150 Series to typically offer label rolls with more individual labels than competitors.
 A variety of other design features give users not only comfort, but confidence while using these guns.
 This hand held labeler is, and always has been manufactured in the USA.